dklassic/GDC-transcript/README.md

 We recently discovered there's this nice project by OpenAI called [Whisper](https://github.com/openai/whisper) which turned out to be a pretty good multilingual transcripter.

-Some extensive tests show it is far capable at handling accent, bad audio quality, and both.
+Some extensive tests show it is far capable of handling accent, bad audio quality, and both.

 ## Contributing